 The Marketing Formula That Actually Works

-When businesses ask us, "How do we build a marketing strategy that actually works?"—it’s not a simple one-size-fits-all answer.
+Businesses often ask us, "How do we build a marketing strategy that actually works?"
+It’s not a simple one-size-fits-all answer.
 But after working with countless companies across different industries, we’ve noticed a recurring theme: the most successful strategies combine organic and paid marketing.
-Here's a breakdown of what that means, why it matters, and how we approach it—based on a conversation that came up multiple times just this week.
+Here's a breakdown of what that means, why it matters, and how we approach it.
+Ir's actually based on a conversation that came up multiple times just this week.

 The Digital Foundation: